GURPS Vampire: The Masquerade: Reception

 In the May 1994 edition of Dragon (Issue #205), Rick Swan called the White Wolf/SJG product "a great idea... the most successful hybrid in role-playing history."
 Swan admired the "slick pages and crisp graphics", noting that "GURPS Vampire is the handsomest volume in the GURPS line and makes the White Wolf version seem lackluster...
 The illustrations are among the best I've ever seen in an RPG product."
 He noted that "Lucid writing, never White Wolf's strong suit but a hallmark of the GURPS line, makes the tricky mechanics easy to digest."
 Comparing the SJG version to the original White Wolf product, Swan thought that which version was better depended on the player's background.
 "If you’re familiar with other Storyteller products... stick with White Wolf; the GURPS book doesn’t add enough material to justify learning a new set of rules.
 If you’re a GURPS player, go for the GURPS version; it’s better written and easier to understand.
 If you’re not familiar with either rules set, it’s a tough call.
 I lean toward the GURPS book, even though you’ll also have to invest in the GURPS Basic Set."
 Swan concluded by giving this book an above average rating of 5 out of 6, saying, "Not only has GURPS withstood the test of time, it opens the door to a library of possibilities.
 Aren’t you curious how GURPS: Vampire interfaces with GURPS Old West?"

+Cullen Bunn reviewed GURPS Vampire: The Masquerade in White Wolf #46 (Aug., 1994), rating it a 5 out of 5 and stated that "Imagine vampires in the old west, Victorian England or the far future.
+Those who want to play in the traditional Gothic-Punk world, however, can find everything they need in this one book."